K4INU/K4INU/README.md

 </div>

 #### I am a Security Professional with expertise in Incident Response, Digital Forensics, Threat Management, and more.
 #### I love automating security processes and writing scripts to hunt for evil.
-Always on the lookout for the next challenge in cybersecurity.
 Cheers!

 - 🔒 Passionate about securing systems and protecting data
 - ⚙️ Skilled in Python, PowerShell, and Bash scripting